Adult Psychology Clinic

-The service is provided by clinical psychology trainees undertaking supervised advanced post graduate training and practice in clinical psychology.
+The service is provided by clinical and professional psychology trainees undertaking supervised advanced post graduate training and practice in clinical psychology.

 Due to ethical issues, the service is not available to staff, students or the immediate family members of those enrolled in psychology and speech pathology courses at Curtin University.

 The clinic runs specialist treatment programs for obsessive-compulsive disorder, generalised anxiety disorder, and mood management groups for anxiety and depression.